Softjeeem/PREFINALS_QUIZ_IT_ELECTIVE_BSIT_31E3_ROMULO_JEREMIAH/README.md

 `ProjectData.cs` to fine-tune the write-up for each repository.

 Comments and login sessions are stored in memory only — they reset whenever the application restarts.
-This keeps the demo simple and dependency-free (no database setup required).
+This keeps the demo simple and dependency-free.

-Thumbnails are generated SVG placeholders (`wwwroot/images/project*.svg`).
-Swap them out for real screenshots of each project whenever you have them.